uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

     # your code here for each intersection (l1, l2), (l3, l4), ...

-When you are done, make sure you have answers all exercise questions, and submit your files at the submit tab!
+When you are done, make sure you have answered all exercise questions, and submit your files at the submit tab!
 If you have time left, take a go at the Hacker edition :-)